Device Screen

 Currently only the client is usefull, because Radikant TLS, Radikant Socket and Radikant Event must be refactored to a more sane and scalable architecture to provide better decoupling for async server capabilities and mulitple client handling.

 These libraries currently follow anti-patterns.
-Most likely some kind of top level orchestration layer needs to be created (possibly Radikant-Connect-C that uses these low-level drivers as pure state machines but orchestrates with clear responsibilities.
+Most likely some kind of top level orchestration layer needs to be created (possibly Radikant-Connect-C that uses these low-level drivers as pure state machines but orchestrates with clear responsibilities and seperation of concerns.

 int main(int argc, char* argv[]) {